mohamedhhersi/wellness-tracker/README.md

 	•	Tailwind CSS: Utility-first CSS framework for efficient styling.
 	•	Framer Motion: Library for animations and transitions.
 	•	Supabase: Backend and authentication (planned feature).
-	•	AI API: To power unique AI-driven insights (integration in progress).
+	•	AI API: To power unique AI-driven insights (in progress).

 🎨 Design
 	•	Global Gradient Background: A calming gradient (#948e99 to #2e1437) for consistency.